Inedo/inedo-docs/Content/proget/installation/proget-upgrade-guide/proget-upgrade-2025.md

 * **Withdrawn Vulnerability Handling**; these will no longer be displayed in the ProGet UI unless you've assessed them
 * **Pause/disable individual replication tasks**; this will likely not add any risk
 * **Add Certificates folder to Package/Data Directory**; minor change to Docker image
+* **Deleting Users Deletes Personal API Keys**; when Deleting a User, any Personal API keys associated with that username will also be deleted
+* Debian Feeds now Return empty InRelease file for Empty Feed

 ## Upgrade Process
 You should generally perform the upgrade using the same method you used to install.